occlum/occlum/demos/linux-ltp/README.md

 ./dl_and_build_ltp.sh
 ```

-Two patches are applied to make it work on Occlum.
-Many test cases are failed due to multiple reasons, such as syscall is not implemented or not completely implemented in Occlum.
+Some test cases are failed due to multiple reasons, such as syscall is not implemented or not completely implemented in Occlum.

-* Some test cases may make the Occlum crash or hang (Only checked the cases in syscalls), they are ignored by applying the [`patch`](./0002-Ignore-some-test-cases-which-crash-the-Occlum.patch)
+* Some default LTP test cases may make the Occlum crash or hang (Only checked the cases in syscalls for now).
+* Occlum runable syscall test cases are defined in [`syscalls-occlum`](./syscalls-occlum).
 It may be updated with Occlum development.

+The original [`syscalls`] test cases could be found in the built demo `ltp_instance/image/opt/ltp/runtest/syscalls`.
+Panic/Sefault/hang testcases could be listed by a simple diff for these two files.

 ## Prepare the Occlum instance for LTP demo
 ```